Variance of dust temperature and spectral index in Planck polarization data using spin-moment expansion: Model definition

-We use the notation $\Cov({\bf X},{\bf Y})$ for the covariance of $\bf X$ and $\bf Y$ weighted by $P_0^2$ and computed over the sky
+We use the notation $\Cov({\bf X},{\bf Y})$ for the covariance of $\bf X$ and $\bf Y$ weighted by $P_0^2$ and computed over the sky:

-where the quantity under bracket must be averaged over the partial sky after application of the mask.
+where the quantity inside the brackets must be averaged over the partial sky after application of the mask.

-For all couples $(i,j)$ of frequencies, we define covariances for polarization map residuals $\RP$ and $\Rt$:
+For all frequency pairs $(i,j)$, we define covariances for the polarization map residuals $\RP$ and $\Rt$:

-As such, while the residual maps $R$ where taking values in each light-cone of a map, the covariances $c$ are averaged quantities summarizing the statistics of all the light-cones composing the masked sky.
-Note that, as we are working at the map scale and not in Fourier space, this mask does not have to be continuous.
+While the residual maps $R$ represent values for each light cone of the map, the covariances $c$ are averaged quantities that sum up the statistics of all light cones that make up the masked sky.
+Because we are working at the map scale and not in Fourier space, this mask does not need to be continuous.

-We also define the mixed-covariance of $\Rt$ with $\RP$
+We also define the mixed-covariance of $\Rt$ with $\RP$:

 and its companion $\varPpsiij \equiv \varpsiP_{ji}$.